htacg/tidy-html5/regression_testing/README.md

 ### Preparing the Environment

-Assuming that you have a working Ruby interpretor, version 2.7 or so, upon `CD`-ing into the `tidy-html5-test` directory, you should execute `bundle install`, which ensures that any dependencies that your environment doesn’t already have will be downloaded.
+Assuming that you have a working Ruby interpreter, version 2.7 or so, upon `CD`-ing into the `tidy-html5-test` directory, you should execute `bundle install`, which ensures that any dependencies that your environment doesn’t already have will be downloaded.